neil-hicks/reading-notes/class01.md

 According to the same source as previous question, aemantic tags can have impacts on search engine optimization and screen readers for accessibility issues, among others.

-### Q:Describe 2 things that require JavaScript in the Browser?
+### Q: Describe 2 things that require JavaScript in the Browser?

-### Q:How can you add JavaScript to an HTML document?
+### Q: How can you add JavaScript to an HTML document?

 [Home](README.md)